Tulip-Dev/tulip/doc/user/workspace.rst

 **Edges**

-* *I am sure my graph is oriented, but I do not see any arrow displayed, have I forgot something?*
+* *I am sure my graph is oriented, but I do not see any arrow displayed, did I forget something?*

   By default, the arrows are not displayed in Tulip.
 You can address this issue by checking the option *Show arrows* in the scene rendering settings (see :ref:`workspace_diagram_scene`).
 If your graph is quite large, they may also be too small, in that case, you should try to enlarge them using the |icon_wst_get_edit_infos| interactor.